mattrussi/gitlab-com-runbooks/docs/patroni/wait-events-analisys.md

-# Postgres wait events analysis
+# Postgres wait events analysis (a.k.a.
+Active Session History; ASH dashboard)

 **Table of Contents**